SiddamsettySahithi/Test-Dispatch/README.md

 [![Trigger github actions from external tools walkthrough](https://img.youtube.com/vi/84kUf9ycr9A/0.jpg)](https://youtu.be/84kUf9ycr9A)

-> Click To Watch ☝️ - Trigger github actions from external tools

 ## Multiple workflows
 There are 3 workflows
 - Ping - Running this workflow will trigger the Pong workflow through the use of repository dispatch